 Wave 3 support

-If your child needs further support the SENCo and the class teacher and child set specific targets on an Individual Educational Programme (IEP).
-Support may be in class, as part of a small group or a 1:1 programme.
-For additional support we can refer your child to be seen by a member of the Wiltshire Learning Support Team including Educational Psychology service, Speech and Language Therapy service, Occupational therapy etc. These professionals may work directly with a pupil, but are more likely to provide strategies and support to his or her teachers and SEND school team.
-The IEP will be updated to include any new targets and strategies.
+If your child needs further support the SENCo and the class teacher may ask for your permission to request additional support from a member of the Wiltshire Learning Support Team including Educational Psychology service, Speech and Language Therapy service, Occupational therapy etc. These professionals may work directly with a pupil, but are more likely to provide strategies and support to his or her teachers and SEND school team.
+The Class Provision Map will be updated to include any new targets and strategies.
 At all stages parents are informed and support from parents is hugely beneficial, and necessary for best progress.

 My Support Plan and My Plans

 A small number of students may require support that is more than the school is expected to provide using Wave 1, 2, and 3.
-If this support is needed parents will be consulted and with their support we will apply for a Statutory y Plan Assessment to be carried out.
-A Statutory My Plan Assessment can lead a My Plan Statement of Special Educational Needs.
-A My Plan Statement is a legal document that belongs to the child and it describes a pupils needs and specifies what support will be provided to meet those needs.
+If this support is needed parents will be consulted and with their support we will apply for an Education, Health and Care Plan (EHCP) Assessment to be carried out.
+An EHCP Assessment can lead an EHCP if a panel of professionals at county level feel that it is appropriate.
+An EHCP is a legal document that belongs to the child and it describes a pupils needs and specifies what support will be provided to meet those needs.